J-Ramalho/industRial/docs/6_regression.md

 [1] 0.92606
 ```

-Remembering the original linear regression plot from the begining of the report he accepts this must not be so far away.
+Remembering the original linear regression plot from the beginning of the report he accepts this must not be so far away.
 It was clear that the temperature had a strong impact on the number of cycles and the variability for each level was small in the end.
 He accepts to leave as it is for now waiting for upcoming analysis of variance to see additional details.